sa国际传媒

 People who are pregnant should be vaccinated each time they are pregnant, ideally between 27 and 32 weeks, said Island Health.

-The health authority said vaccines are available at local health units and some doctor and nurse practitioner offices.
+The health authority said vaccines are available at and some doctors’ and nurse practitioners’ offices.
 Adults and children ages five and up can also get immunized at some pharmacies.

 [email protected]